-But San Francisco is not the only jurisdiction that is seeking to modernize its bail bond system by using an advanced mathematical algorithm with the aim of reforming the city’s justice system that many critics describe as penalizing the poor and is not free from any racial bias.
+But San Francisco is not the only jurisdiction that is seeking to modernize its bail bond system by using an advanced mathematical algorithm to reform the city’s justice system that many critics describe as penalizing the poor and is not free from any racial bias.
 Some U.S. jurisdictions are using bail algorithm to evaluate the risks that defendants pose.

 The primary objective of using bail algorithms is to allow the tool to evaluate and study the risk each defendant poses.
 Without the algorithm, judges are tasked to weigh these evaluations during the pretrial, and this process is often criticized that sometimes, human emotions come into play.

 The newly-developed bail algorithms intend to correct all these criticisms about the current system.
-The tool uses available information about the defendant in order to produce an objective and scientifically based assessment of the bail.
-The judges, in turn, must first look into the recommendations of the algorithm before making a decision whether to set free or not.
+The tool uses available information about the defendant to produce an objective and scientifically-based assessment of the bail.
+The judges, in turn, must first look into the recommendations of the algorithm before deciding whether to set free or not.

 The bail algorithm uses these components in analyzing a defendant’s risk factor: age, current charges, criminal history, and record of failing to appear.